 smartgeber Logo

-This article explores whether Unity offers built-in 2D pathfinding solutions or if third-party tools are needed.
-It discusses available tools, recommended approaches, and performance optimization tips for implementing efficient pathfinding in a 2D game environment.
+This article explores whether Unity supports 2D pathfinding natively or if third-party solutions are needed.
+It discusses available tools, assets, and optimization tips for implementing efficient pathfinding in a 2D game environment.

 Does Unity have 2D pathfinding?